doctrine/orm/docs/en/cookbook/entities-in-session.rst

 -----------------------------------

 Entities that are serialized into the session normally contain references to other entities as well.
-Think of the user entity has a reference to his articles, groups, photos or many other different entities.
+Think of the user entity has a reference to their articles, groups, photos or many other different entities.
 If you serialize this object into the session then you don't want to serialize the related entities as well.
 This is why you should call ``EntityManager#detach()`` on this